yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/managed-ear.md

 ## Encrypt a cluster

-You can encrypt a cluster deployed in AWS as follows:
+You can enable database EAR for clusters deployed in AWS as follows:

 1. On the cluster **Settings** tab, select **Encryption at rest**.
 1. Click **Enable Encryption**.